saurabhterna/terraform-oci/Module-2/3. High Availability Website/Deployment Steps.md

      Confirm by typing `yes` when prompted.

 4. **Verification and Testing:**
-   - Once Terraform completes, it will display the public IP addresses of the created web servers.
+   - Once Terraform completes, it will display the public IP addresses of the created web servers and Load Balancer Public IP address.
    - Open a web browser and navigate to the public IP addresses of Load Balancer to Observe that the traffic is being evenly distributed among the web server instances.

 5. **Destroy Resources:**